 Easyjet competing with Ryanair for 24% of its business, court told

-Lawyers for Ryanair's outgoing COO Peter Bellew were challenging airline’s argument that Easyjet was its principal competitor in Europe
+Mr Bellew’s lawyers were challenging Ryanair’s argument that Easyjet was its principal competitor in Europe

 Ryanair is asking the court to stop its outgoing chief operations officer, Peter Bellew, from joining rival Easyjet in January.